ktonon/two-medium-model/README.md

 continual momentum exchange that maintains the equilibrium.

-It is also worth noting that, at these scales, the **local gravitational attraction** between two extremely dense standing waves---though small on macroscopic scales---may be more significant than traditionally assumed.
+It is also worth noting that, at these scales, the **local gravitational attraction** between two extremely dense standing waves—though small on macroscopic scales—may be more significant than traditionally assumed.
 The relative contribution of this short-range GCM-driven attraction remains an open question and will require a more detailed mathematical treatment.
 What matters for now is that electrostatic